 Creating the storage account might take several minutes to complete.
 Once creation is complete, select Go to resource to open the storage account's page for the next step.

 On the page for your storage account, select Blob service > Azure CDN from the left menu.
 The Azure CDN page appears.

 In the New endpoint section, enter the following information:

 Setting Value CDN profile Select Create new and enter your profile name, for example, cdn-profile-123.
 A profile is a collection of endpoints.
 Pricing tier Select one of the Standard options, such as Standard Microsoft.
 CDN endpoint name Enter your endpoint hostname, such as cdn-endpoint-123.
 This name must be globally unique across Azure because it's to access your cached resources at the URL <endpoint-name>.azureedge.net.
 Origin hostname By default, a new CDN endpoint uses the hostname of your storage account as the origin server.

 Select Create.
 After the endpoint is created, it appears in the endpoint list.

 If you want to specify advanced configuration settings for your CDN endpoint, such as large file download optimization, you can instead use the Azure CDN extension to create a CDN profile and endpoint.

 Enable additional CDN features

 From the storage account Azure CDN page, select the CDN endpoint from the list to open the CDN endpoint configuration page.
-From this page, you can enable additional CDN features for your delivery, such as compression, query string caching, and geo filtering.

-If you want to grant limited access to private storage containers, you can use the Shared Access Signature (SAS) feature of your Azure storage account.
+If you want to grant limited access to private storage containers, you can use the Shared Access Signature (SAS) feature of your Azure Storage account.
 A SAS is a URI that grants restricted access rights to your Azure Storage resources without exposing your account key.
 For more information, see Using Azure CDN with SAS.